Twelve Core Challenges and Fifty Rapid Responses

 The Risk of Inaction

-Without a parity-designed system, political debate reverts to territorial logic.
-Any future change risks becoming a winner–loser event, even where consent exists.
+Any future constitutional change therefore risks becoming a winner–loser event even where democratic consent exists.

 5. Will this produce economic collapse or worsen housing, immigration, and social cohesion?